- Haverford College's overall goal was to preserve the historic building in a way that also emphasized community and connection.

 community, winning multiple architectural awards.
 What’s more, MRS Design

 was able to emphasize community and connection, which was essential to the

 college’s master plan.

 VT Industries, Inc. manufactured a total of 39 doors for General Supply of

 Bethlehem, PA, who was the door and hardware distributor partner for Haverford

 College’s VCAM facility.
 Many of the doors were slated to be painted, so VT

-with structural composite lumber cores (SCLC), VT’s 5508 door type.
+with structural composite lumber cores (SCLC).
 There were

 veneers with a custom finish.
 The plain-sliced walnut veneer doors also featured